-Only a doctor can determine if there is an underlying medical condition that is causing the dry eye.
-An ophthalmologist can perform tests to measure tear production if necessary.
+A doctor can determine if dry eyes are due to an underlying medical condition.
+An ophthalmologist can perform tests to measure tear production, if necessary.

-Dry eye is incurable but can be treated.
-For mild cases, there are over-the-counter medications that may be helpful, such as artificial tears, gels, and ointments.
-Treatment options include artificial tears, prescription eye drops, or surgery depending on the severity of the condition.
+For mild cases, over-the-counter medications — such as artificial tears, gels, or ointments — may be helpful.
+Other options include prescription eye drops and surgery, depending on the severity of the condition.

 The conjunctiva contains many blood vessels and capillaries.
-These vessels can break and cause blood to leak into the area between the conjunctiva and the white of the eye.
+If these vessels break, blood can leak into the area between the conjunctiva and the white of the eye.

 When this happens, a small amount of blood builds up under the conjunctiva.
 This small accumulation of blood is called a subconjunctival hemorrhage.
 The minor bleeding under the eye’s outer membrane causes bright red spots to appear on the white on the eye.

 Subconjunctival hemorrhages occur on the surface of the eye.
-As they do not affect the cornea or the interior of the eye, vision is not affected.
+Because they do not affect the cornea or the interior of the eye, they do not impact vision.

-They are typically not painful and cause no sensations, or real symptoms other than the red spots.
-Though red or blood in the eye can look serious, most subconjunctival hemorrhages are generally harmless and clear up on their own within a few days.
+They are not usually painful, and the only symptoms may be red spots in the white of the eye.
+Although redness or blood in the eye can look serious, most subconjunctival hemorrhages are generally harmless and will clear up on their own within a few days.

-No treatment is typically necessary, but if they become irritated, a doctor may recommend artificial tears.
+Usually, no treatment is typically necessary.
+If irritation occurs, however, a doctor may recommend artificial tears.

 Common treatments include eye drops, antibiotics, creams, and oral medications.
-Most conditions are readily treatable and, if caught early, do not cause any permanent long-term damage.
+Most cases of red eyes are very treatable and, if caught early, do not cause any permanent long-term damage.